-Relocation is considered temporary when the displaced household must relocate for up to one (1) year (twelve (12) months).
-Any residential tenant who has been temporarily relocated for a period beyond one (1) year will be offered permanent relocation assistance.
+Relocation is considered temporary when the displaced household must relocate for no more than twelve (12) months.
+Any residential tenant who has been temporarily relocated for a period beyond twelve (12) months will be offered permanent relocation assistance.
 This assistance would be in addition to any assistance the person has already received for temporary relocation and may not be reduced by the amount of any temporary relocation assistance.
 (See Section on Permanent Relocation)